Charles Crawford (diplomat): Career

 During his FCO career he was known for an unconventional style.
 In Belgrade he borrowed two kangaroos from a local zoo for a commercial reception.
 He attracted local controversy in Sarajevo, Belgrade and Podgorica for his high-profile work in support of democratic forces and against ICTY war crimes suspects and organised crime.
 In 2003 he intervened on behalf of a large group of Newcastle United supporters, in Belgrade for a match against Partizan Belgrade; after the local police refused to let the fans leave their hotel, he invited them all to his Residence.

 He left Warsaw in September 2007 and the FCO at the end of 2007 to start a new private communications consultancy career.
 In 2009/2010 he was accepted on the Conservative Party candidates’ list but was not selected to campaign for a seat in the 2010 General Election.
 Since leaving the FCO in 2007 he has written articles on diplomacy and current affairs for Radio Free Europe, The Guardian, The Independent, The Daily Telegraph, National Review as well as Total Politics and Diplomat magazines.

 In April 2010 after the Smolensk air disaster he appeared on BBC, CNN and Sky TV describing his personal memories of President Lech Kaczynski.
 He is a founder member of The Ambassador Partnership, a panel of former Ambassadors set up in 2010 offering corporate diplomacy services in consultancy, mediation and training.
 In 2010 he joined Specialist Speakers as a diplomatic adviser.

 In 2016 and 2017 he won Cicero Awards for speechwriting.

-Crawford has written for newspapers on current events, such as his piece on how the Helsinki Accords of 1975 impact the 2014 Crimean Crisis.
+Crawford has written for newspapers on current events, such as his piece on how the Helsinki Accords of 1975 impact the annexation of Crimea by the Russian Federation.
 In an article published in the Israel Journal of Foreign Affairs on the subject of the Russo-Ukrainian War, Crawford compared it to Middle Eastern peace processes; "If openly or by implication one party in a conflict is challenging the other party’s core legitimacy, if not its very right to exist, what scope is there for meaningful discussion and hard but honest compromise around a negotiating table?"